DavideDelVecchio/azure-m2c-wgm/README.md

 You can optionally execute the migration process vs this data, or simply observe the output artifacts from it.

-## Reference Databases
+### Reference Databases

 Two sample databases have been implemented.
 They are:

 - **openflights** (airports, airplanes, routes, etc)
 - **olympics** (results of the summer and olympic games 1896-2016)

-You can load this data into your dev/test database as follows:
+You can load this data into your dev/test database by executing the following scripts:

 ```
 $ cd reference_app/databases

 ./mongo_recreate_olympics_db.sh
 ./mongo_recreate_openflights_db.sh
 ```